noawe-boi/NoahsObsidianSync/English Practice Writing Wildlife Stimulus.md

+All it takes is a

-Red hot ashes and embers filled the air and the breath of hundreds of little lungs and turned their homes to
+Red hot ashes and embers filled the air and the breath of hundreds of little lungs and turned their homes to wasteland.